abdurakhmonoff/tic-tac-toe/README.md

 # Tic Tac Toe
-Tic Tac Toe is an Android app to play tic tac toe game.
-Users can play the game in single player mode and in multiplayer mode.
+Tic Tac Toe is an Android app to play the tic tac toe game.
+Users can play the game in single-player mode and in multiplayer mode.
 The app supports Dark Mode.<br><br>
 Technologies used:
 <p>
   <a href="#"><img src="https://img.shields.io/badge/Kotlin--_.svg?style=flat-square&logo=kotlin" alt="Kotlin"></a>